logrotate

 Prints a short usage message.

-Turns on verbose mode, ie. display messages during rotation.
+Turns on verbose mode, for example to display messages during

 CONFIGURATION FILE